awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-windows-ec2.md

 Keys are processed in the following order\.

 **Note**
 Older \(non\-versioned\) versions of \.NET platform configurations do not process configuration files in the correct order\.
-Learn more at \.
+Learn more at [Migrating to v1 Elastic Beanstalk Windows Server Platforms](dotnet-v2migration.md)\.

 + [Packages](#windows-packages)